Buying a car

 Comprehensive Car Insurance is a ‘bells and whistles’ premium level of cover.
 With Comprehensive cover, you could claim things like:

-• Theft & Malicious damage
+• Theft & malicious damage.

 • Additional features and covers such as a hire car after a not-at-fault incident, or cover for personal items lost or damaged in an accident.

-Compare Suncorp’s Car Insurance policies
+Compare Car Insurance policies

 *Source: Legal Aid Queensland, Car accidents, accessed 11 Jan 2019.